raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 This game connects to Playdate's on-line leaderboard API, to enable sending and receiving of high scores among players across the globe.
 To use on-line functionality in this game, make sure your Playdate has an active Wireless connection.

 ## Submitting your scores

+The Arcade Mode and Daily Run both support global on-line leaderboards.
+You're not the only one competing for the universe — go for the top spot!

 To submit a new score to a global leaderboard, simply complete a game.
 When you reach the end results screen, your score will be submitted to the proper leaderboard automatically.